katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 #.
 Encrypt the ``vault`` file to protect its contents.
 #.
 Use the variable name from the ``vars`` file in your playbooks.

-When running a playbook, Ansible finds the variables in the unencrypted file, which pulls the sensitive variable values from the encrypted file.
+When running a playbook, Assible finds the variables in the unencrypted file, which pulls the sensitive variable values from the encrypted file.
 There is no limit to the number of variable and vault files or their names.

 Execution tricks
 ================

-These tips apply to using Ansible, rather than to Ansible artifacts.
+These tips apply to using Assible, rather than to Assible artifacts.

 Try it in staging first
 -----------------------